Cytora malleata

 Cytora malleata is a species of land snail that is endemic to New Zealand.

 Description

 The shells grows up to 6.45 mm in height, and have a larger height than width.

 Range

 The species is found near Whangaruru, which is in Northland, in the North Island.

 Etymology

-The species is named after the Latin name for "hammered".
+The species is named after the Latin word for "hammered".

 Taxonomy

 The holotype is stored at the Te Papa Museum under registration number M.179673.